shanemiller89/patchworks/README.md

-# Version Tamer (Alpha)
+# Patchworks (Alpha)

 ## Overview
-Version Tamer is a CLI tool designed to streamline version management and change tracking in software projects.
+Patchworks is a CLI tool designed to streamline version management and change tracking in software projects.
 This alpha version demonstrates its core functionalities.

+# Major work in progress!
+Don't actually use right now 🙃

 ## Features
 - Detects and processes breaking changes.